 What is waterjet cutting?

-Waterjet cutting uses a high-pressure stream of water, often combined with an abrasive, to slice through materials with surgical precision.
-It’s a cold process—no heat, no burning, no distortion—which makes it ideal for aluminium, a metal known for warping or hardening under high temperatures.
+Waterjet cutting aluminium uses a high-pressure jet of water mixed with abrasive particles to erode material with extreme precision.
+It’s a cold cutting process.
+No heat, no burning, no distortion.
+This makes it ideal for aluminium, a metal known for warping or hardening under high temperatures.

-Unlike lasers or saws, waterjet cutting works by erosion.
-It gradually removes material in a highly controlled manner, producing clean edges, no burrs, and virtually zero thermal stress.
+Unlike saws or lasers, waterjet cutting works by erosion, gradually removing material in a controlled way.
+The result is clean edges, no burrs, and virtually zero thermal stress.

 When should you use waterjet cutting?